 Increasingly infertile couples are considering surrogacy as a route to parenthood, but objective surrogacy education that is not sales-focused can be tough to find.

-Based on the ongoing demand for consumer-run education, the non-profit Families Through Surrogacy group is hosting its first seminar series in UK & Ireland this November.
+Based on the ongoing demand for consumer-run education, the non-profit Families Through Surrogacy group is hosting its first seminar series in UK & Ireland.
 In other countries these seminars are really popular, given they provide consumer and professional advice in a 3 hour evening or weekend afternoon format.

 Across the series ten UK surrogates will discuss their experiences using either independent or agency-facilitated arrangements.
 Host surrogacy, where a surrogate also provides her eggs, is quite common, and this along with gestational surrogacy will be explored.